VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 pip install vowpalwabbit
 ```

-Now, generate some sample training data that could originate from previous random trial, e.g. AB test, for the CB to explore:
+Now, generate some sample training data that could originate from previous random trial (for example A/B test) for the CB to explore:

 ```python
 train_data = [{'action': 1, 'cost': 2, 'probability': 0.4, 'feature1': 'a', 'feature2': 'c', 'feature3': ''},